impact-crater/impact-crater-core/README.md

     cd path/to/my-mp-game
     unzip ~/Desktop/impact-1.23.zip

-*Important*: Unzipping impact.zip will overwrite an important file in the template.
+*Important*: Unzipping impact-1.23.zip will overwrite an important file in the template.
 We created a side copy at `impact/lib/game/main.js.side`.
 You just need to copy it into place:

     cp impact/lib/game/main.js.side impact/lib/game/main.js

 ### Config

-This part is pretty easy.
-You simply need to specify a host and port in the config file.
+Make sure the options in the config file are suitable for your environment.

     vim server/config.js